mrisher/smtp-sts/spec.md

 **SHOULD**, **SHOULD NOT**, **RECOMMENDED**, **MAY**, and **OPTIONAL**, when they appear in this document, are to be interpreted as described in [@!RFC2119].

+We also define the following terms for further use in this document:

+* policy: An STS policy is a definition of the expected TLS availability for a given domain.
+* Policy Domain: The domain against which a policy is defined.

 # Related Technologies

 The DANE TLSA record [@!RFC7672] is similar, in that DANE is also designed to upgrade opportunistic encryption into required encryption.
-DANE requires DNSSEC [@!RFC4033] for the secure delivery of policies; the protocol described here presents a variant for systems not yet supporting DNSSEC.
+DANE requires DNSSEC [@!RFC4033] for the secure delivery of policies; the protocol described here presents a variant for systems not yet supporting DNSSEC, and specifies a method for reporting TLS negotiation failures.

 ## Differences from DANE